heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-3-glass-beads.md

 - **Cross-Token Proofs**: Reuse verification paths across beads
 - **Differential Hashing**: Only hash changed portions

-The following data structures are designed for an optimized Merkle tree implementation that supports:
+The following data structures are designed for an optimized Merkle tree implementation that supports [9]:
 - **Componentization**: Dividing data into different components (Metadata, PerceptData, etc.) and managing a separate Merkle tree for each component.
 This allows for more granular updates and verification.
 - **Delta Proofs**: Generating and storing delta proofs to efficiently track and verify changes between versions.
 Delta proofs are more compact than storing full Merkle trees for each version and allow for efficient verification of updates.
 - **Versioning**: Maintaining a version history of the Merkle tree structure, allowing you to revert to previous states and track the evolution of the data over time.
-- **Efficient Update**s: By using delta proofs and component trees, the system aims to minimize the computational overhead of updating the Merkle tree when data changes, as only the affected components and changes need to be processed and proven.
+- **Efficient Updates**: By using delta proofs and component trees, the system aims to minimize the computational overhead of updating the Merkle tree when data changes, as only the affected components and changes need to be processed and proven.

 These structures ensures data integrity, version control, and efficient updates.

 The system uses Merkle trees for efficiently managing and versioning different types of data.
-The component-based approach allows for granular updates, and delta proofs optimize the process of tracking changes between versions, making it more efficient than recalculating entire Merkle Trees for every update.
+The component-based approach allows for granular updates, and delta proofs optimize the process of tracking changes between versions, making it more efficient than recalculating entire Merkle Trees for every update [7].

 ```rust
 struct MerkleWrapper {